MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 };
 ```

-Initialization of the `UserInterface::App` resources is done with base class `UserInterface::Init()` method.
+Initialization of the `UserInterface::App` resources is done with the base class `UserInterface::Init()` method.
+Initial camera
-Initial camera projection size is set with `m_camera.Resize(...)` call by passing frame size from the context settings,
+projection size is set with the `m_camera.Resize(...)` call by passing the frame size from the context settings, initialized in the
-initialized in the base class `Graphics::App::InitContext(...)`.
+base class `Graphics::App::InitContext(...)`.

-Vertices and indices data of the cube mesh are generated with `Graphics::CubeMesh<CubeVertex>` template class defined
+Vertices and indices data of the cube mesh are generated with the `Graphics::CubeMesh<CubeVertex>` template class defined using the
-using vertex structure with layout description defined above.
-Vertex and index buffers are created with
+vertex structure with the layout description defined above.
+Vertex and index buffers are created with the
 `GetRenderContext().CreateBuffer(...)` factory method using `rhi::BufferSettings::ForVertexBuffer(...)` and
 `rhi::BufferSettings::ForIndexBuffer(...)` settings.
-Generated data is copied to buffers with `Rhi::Buffer::SetData(...)` call,
+Generated data is copied to buffers with the `rhi::Buffer::SetData(...)` call,
-which is taking a sub-resource derived from `Data::Chunk` class describing continuous memory range and holding its data.
+which takes a sub-resource derived from the `Data::Chunk` class describing a continuous memory range and holding its data.

 ```cpp
 void TexturedCubeApp::Init()